 George started with a daily Breakfast Club where he opened up his own home to hungry children.
 He offered them warm water to clean their little faces and hot oatmeal to fill their empty stomachs.
 Then, to nourish their souls, he read Scripture and acted out Bible stories.
 The Breakfast Club was a great success and the experience of it led George to expand his ministry.

 By faith, in 1834, George Müller created the Scriptural Knowledge Institution for Home and Abroad.
 He formed this organization for four purposes: to teach the Gospel, to provide education to destitute children, to give Bibles to the poor, and to support foreign missionaries.
-It was an enormous plan that skeptical church members scoffed at!
+It was an enormous plan that skeptical church members scoffed at but George had trust in God!
 It was probably the scoffing and lack of faith from some of George’s own church members that inspired him all the more toward prayer.
 He so wanted the faith of his congregation to grow.
 He so wanted them to learn to trust God with prayer and provision.

 Without asking others for funding, George Müller opened numerous orphanages in Bristol.
 He and his wife delighted in seeing the Lord answer their prayers for provision.
 Therefore, George continued with the Scriptural Institution and indeed saw hundreds attend the schools he opened or helped.
 Did he ever once go into debt?
 No. God supplied everything that was needed.